wavefrontHQ/docs/pages/doc/query_language_metadata_functions.md

 By taking this approach, your hover legend will now show a new column labeled `[version]` with values of `<versionKey1>`, `<versionKey2>`, or `<versionKey3>` as the values.

-### Regex Approach

-### Regex Examples

 ## Important Notes

 When using metadata functions, keep the following in mind:

-- When specifying the text string (zeroBasedNodeIndex or Regex) that you'd like to extract, the query must be able to work with all underlying series in order for data to be returned.
+- When specifying the text string (zeroBasedNodeIndex or Regex) that you want to extract, the query must be able to work with all underlying series in order for data to be returned.
 For example, if you are extracting a text string from a source name and specify a value of 2 for the zeroBasedNodeIndex, then all sources reporting data for your query must have at least 2 zeroBasedNodes.
 If one source is named app.25 (1 zeroBasedNodes only), then the entire query will fail since that source does not have a 2 zeroBasedNode.
 - The series resulting from `aliasSource()` and `aliasMetric()` must all be unique, otherwise an error will occur and no data is returned.
 Series are defined as metric + source + pointTags.
 Take the following query for example: `aliasSource(ts("requests.latency"),metric,1)`.
 If no point tags exist for this data and there are 20 sources reporting data for "requests.latency", then this query would result in an error.
 This would occur because each source would attempt to be renamed as 'latency', which would mean that each resulting series would be metric="requests.latency" + source="latency".
 If each series included a unique point tag value, however, then the query would work properly.